jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # L3
 .notes where concurrency takes place, data is passed between cores on a socket.
-Sandy Bridge is 4-8MB, includes the processor graphics.
+Sandy Bridge is 4-30MB (8MB is currently max for mobile platforms), includes the processor graphics.
 Processors "snoop" on each other, and certain actions are announced on external pins to make changes visible to others.
 The address of the cache line is visible through the address bus

 * Shared between cores
 * Varies in size with different processors